Think3D: Thinking with Space for Spatial Reasoning: Experiment

-\paragraph{Setting and Dataset} Our reinforcement learning~(RL) training framework is based on SWIFT~\cite{zhao2024swiftascalablelightweightinfrastructure}.
+Our reinforcement learning~(RL) training framework is based on SWIFT~\cite{zhao2024swiftascalablelightweightinfrastructure}.
 We fine-tune the VLM using the GRPO training strategy with 8 rollouts per step to estimate advantages.
 The model is trained for one epoch on 8 H200 GPUs with a batch size of 8 and gradient accumulation of 4, using a cosine learning rate schedule with 5\% warmup and a base learning rate of $1\times10^{-6}$.
 The maximum completion length is set to 1024 tokens.
 During training, the language model is fully fine-tuned while the vision encoder is frozen.
 The training set contains 977 samples randomly selected from the MindCube dataset, with no overlap with the test set.
 During inference, we deploy a Pi3 tool on a RTX 3090 GPU to perform inference.
+We provide full implementation details of Think3D, along with the prompts used in supplementary material.

-\paragraph{Benchmarks}
+\subsubsection{Benchmarks}

 We evaluate our method on 3 challenging spatial reasoning benchmarks: BLINK~(Multi-view)~\cite{fu2024blink}, MindCube~\cite{yin2025spatial}, and the video-based VSI-Bench~\cite{yang2025thinking}.
 BLINK~(Multi-view) uses all the multi-view data from the BLINK dataset and focuses on multi-view geometric understanding, particularly assessing a model’s ability to infer relative camera motion across views.
 MindCube contains 3 canonical camera-motion types—rotation, around, and among.
 We sample 40 questions from each category, resulting in 120 questions in total for evaluation.
 VSI-Bench assesses visual–spatial intelligence in dynamic egocentric videos across four tasks: route planning, object relative direction prediction, appearance order reasoning, and relative distance.
 We adopt the VSI-Bench-tiny split and sample 7 frames from each video for evaluation.
 All models are evaluated on the same sample sets for fair comparison.